Last Updated on

 Pura Tanah Lot means ‘’Land of The Sea”.
 It is a Hindu temple that is 500 years old.
 Tanah Lot is situated near the Beraban village, on a tiny rock island.
 This is one of the most historical places that is Instagrammed a lot.
 Enjoy the views of the place and take the best photos of Bali in Tanah Lot.

-This beach is a hidden gem in Seminyak.
+This is one of the best beaches in Bali and is a hidden gem right in Seminyak.
 If you are tired of the crowded places in Bali, head to this beautiful Pasut Beach and experience solitude at its best.

 Where to stay in Canggu

 Where to stay in Canggu you may ask.
 When staying in Canggu you have tons of options on places to stay.
 Everything from budget homestays to fancy villas and even some of the best kids clubs in Bali.
 Below we will walk you through our two favorite options for both middle-end and budget accommodations.
 We will also give you a suggestion on Luxury but we have to warn you we have never stayed there.

 Canggu Dream Studios & Villas: This villa is one of the nicest villas we have ever seen.
 Its modern concrete design and large pool make it a perfect places to stay if you are looking for the most luxurious and relaxing place.